r-dug/garden_wall/README.md

 This project is an effort to protect my garden from chipmunks and squirrels who surrepticiously pilfer ripe tomatoes and cucumbers, only to discard them after taking a single bite.
 They seem to remember after digging into them *"YUCK!
 Why's it so sweet and savory at the SAME TIME!?!?"*.
 Building this has been a fun way to learn about object detection, play more with Raspberry Pis, and configure client-server communication on my local network.
 It serves as inspo for future endeavors (eg. a local streaming platform on our home network using music we OWN).

+**NOTE:** This repository is in disgusting shape at the moment.
+If I re-implement this program in the 2025 growing season, It'll be much improved. for now though YEESH!!
+EW!

 I wanted to try to solve this problem economically, so price of materials was a major consideration.
 I also wanted fairly low latency for the response to detected vermin (sorry rodent lovers - I acknowledge chipmunks' cuteness but don't want them in my garden).

 ## Setup